How to keep warm for less – and why it matters to your health

 Check for gaps under doors, between floorboards and around chimneys and block them up to keep the heat in and the cold out.

-According to research at the University of Salford, closing your curtains at night can reduce heat loss by around 15%-17%, and by 13%-14% for blinds.
+Draughty windows letting cold air in and warm air out?
+There are inexpensive ways to insulate your windows – all of which you can do yourself.
+One of those is by simply closing your curtains.
+According to research at the University of Salford, doing this at night can reduce heat loss by around 15%-17%, and by 13%-14% for blinds.
 It’s well worth pulling them at night to prevent warm air escaping, but open them in the morning to let the heat back in.

-To allow the heat to circulate freely in your home avoid placing furniture in front of radiators.
-Large items like sofas and bookcases will absorb the warmth and you’ll need the heating on for longer.
+When it comes to how to arrange a living room for maximum warmth, avoid placing furniture in front of radiators.
+Large items like sofas and bookcases will absorb the heat instead of allowing it to circulate freely in your home.
+This means you’ll need the heating on for longer, which will up the cost.

 If you’re limited with space, pull the furniture away from the wall by 15cm.
 With the heat free to flow, it’ll reduce the amount it costs to heat a room.